 As is illustrated in Figure 1, for some time now, the UK market's returns have been poor and, while markets such as the US are now trading close to all-time highs, the UK is trading on just 11x cyclically adjusted earnings versus 17x for the EU and 30x for the US.
-The manager feels that a UK economic recovery is not priced in.
+A UK recovery is not priced in.